ddxor/cd/README.md

 The following is a (non-exhaustive) list of items that would enhance this project:

 1) Enhance the portable development environment (E.g. containerisation, ansible provisioner rather than shell, etc)
-1) Enhance registration status feature tests
+1) Enhance LoginRequiredForDashboardTest
+1) Enhance EmployeesTableTest to test companies cascade delete